wolfj123/Checkers/README.md

 # Checkers
-A simple online checkers game
+A simple checkers game
+This project is intended as a fun little experiment for myself